timschneeb/OnyxTweaks/README.md

 > [!CAUTION]
 > This Xposed module was primarily designed for my Go Color 7 running the Beta 4.0 firmware with Android 12.
 > I cannot guarantee full compatibility with other Boox models, especially if they do not run the 4.0 beta firmware.
+> >
+> However, in general it should largely work on other devices, provided they are running Android 12.

 ## Features